Zylaah/downloader/README.md

-# AudioTube Downloader
+# MyTube Downloader

-AudioTube Downloader is a desktop application built with Electron that allows users to easily search for YouTube videos and download their audio tracks in MP3 format.
+MyTube Downloader is a desktop application built with Electron that allows users to easily search for YouTube videos and download their audio tracks in MP3 format.
 It provides a simple interface for searching, selecting a download location, and managing downloads.

 ## Features